braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/about.md

 With Canvas, you can track the impact of feature rollout on conversations.
 And, using [Experiment Paths]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/experiment_step#experiment-paths), you can optimize these conversions by testing different messages or paths against each other and determining which is most effective.
 Use the Winning Path as you progressively rollout your feature to a wider audience.

-To learn about more examples, see the [feature flag use cases][2] article.
+> To learn how you would implement these example use cases, see the [feature flag use cases][2] article.

 <!-- For example, imagine that your ecommerce team has a new checkout page design that they believe will improve purchase conversion rates.
 When you release this feature, you can display the new page to 50% of your users for one month.
 If it performs better than the old design, you can increase the rollout traffic to 100%.
 If it performs poorly, you can turn it off completely and revisit the designs.
 In either case, you have avoided a poor experience for 50% of your users. -->